Updated on September 27th, 2024

 Who doesn’t love a little extra cash in their stocking?
 While cash bonuses are undeniably generous, they’re also taxable value.
 According to the Australian taxation guidelines, cash bonuses are treated like salary and are subject to regular payroll taxes.
 So, if you’re planning Christmas parties and gifts, factor in these additional costs.

-• Gifts to Suppliers: These gifts are generally considered a business expense and can be claimed as a tax deduction.
-However, they must be legitimate and reasonable business expenses.
+Gifts to suppliers are typically considered a business expense and can be claimed as a tax deduction.
+However, they must be legitimate and reasonable business expenses, and they should not be extravagant.

 General Tips for Giving Gifts in Compliance with ATO Rules

-Staff Christmas planning?
-Making your list and checking it twice?
-Here are some pro tips to ensure your Christmas presents are not just thoughtful but also tax-efficient:
+Planning for Christmas gifts?
+Here are some tips to ensure your presents are thoughtful and tax-efficient:

-1. Keep It Under $300: Aim to keep your gifts below this 300 limit to qualify for the ‘minor benefits’ exemption from FBT.
+- Keep It Under $300: Aim to keep gifts to employees under $300 to qualify for the ‘minor benefits’ exemption from FBT.

-4. Be Mindful of Cash Bonuses: These are treated like regular salaries, so all the usual FBT and income tax payroll taxes apply.
+- Be Mindful of Cash Bonuses: Cash bonuses are treated like regular salaries, so FBT and income tax payroll taxes will apply.

-5. Consult a Tax Professional: Don’t hesitate to seek professional advice when in doubt.
+- Consult a Tax Professional: When in doubt, seek professional advice.
 It’s always better to be safe than sorry!

 Understanding Deductible Gift Recipients (DGRs)